LillianGonzalezAlbino/FourierAnalysis/README.txt

     - Main function
   - Values of combinations that occur in the data with paired value for each order
     - Tables for mutations 6->1
-    - Tables for mutations 8->7
+    - Tables for non-mutations 8->7
   - Mallow's Method calculated on "raw" data vectors

 File: Color_Peaks Code Only